 Helaba's equity strategy centres on building up Common Equity Tier 1 (CET 1) capital in response to the much more stringent - in both qualitative and quantitative terms - capital requirements introduced with Basel III/CRD IV.
-The conversion of the silent partner contributions of \in 1.92 bn from the State of Hesse into CET 1 capital contributions at the end of 2011 and the \in 1 bn capital increase effected in mid-2012 further strengthened the Common Equity Tier 1 capital.
+The conversion of the silent partner contributions of ε 1.92 bn from the State of Hesse into CET 1 capital contributions at the end of 2011 and the ε 1 bn capital increase effected in mid-2012 further strengthened the Common Equity Tier 1 capital.
 The extent of any additional CET 1 capital requirements above and beyond Basel III/CRD IV for nationally systemically important financial institutions in Germany remains to be seen.

 The adaptation processes associated with EU requirements for institutions in receipt of state aid and the changing regulatory environment have led key competitors in the German banking market to withdraw from business areas of major significance for Helaba.
 This affects real estate lending and municipal business in particular, but also medium- and long-term project finance and infrastructure business.
 Helaba believes these developments in principle present it with a good opportunity to increase its potential business volume and earnings while retaining its conservative risk standards and ensuring compliance with the new regulatory requirements.
-The takeover of the S-Group business and payment transactions of the now defunct WestLB, which was completed in mid-2012, moreover, paves the way for a marked strengthening of Helaba's market position in these segments.
+The takeover of the S-Group business and payment transactions of the new defunct West LB, which was completed in mid-2012.

+ness and payment transactions of the now defunct WestLB, which was completed in mid-2012, moreover, paves the way for a marked strengthening of Helaba's market position in these segments.
 The Bank's institutional roots in the German Sparkasse organisation have also grown even stronger as a result of its changed public ownership structure.
 The process of consolidation in the Landesbank sector seems likely to continue over the coming years.
 Further enhancing its position as a leading S-Group Bank for the German Sparkassen is one of Helaba's strategic objectives.
 The pressure on profitability created by the level of competition in retail banking and exacerbated by the current period of low interest rates demands even more intensive task sharing within the S-Group.